-- Again we have a shift/reduce on input '' (in the item set on the right). - We probably want to shift ('' is usually supposed to bind more tightly than '+') - Solution: provide extra information (the precedence of '' and '+') that allows the parser generator to decide what to do.
+- Again we have a shift/reduce conflict on input '' or '+' (in the item set on the right). - We probably want to shift on '' (which is usually supposed to bind more tightly than '+') - We probably want to reduce on '+' (left-associativity). - Solution: provide extra information (the precedence of '' and '+') that allows the parser generator to decide what to do.

-Using Precedence in Bison
+Using Precedence in Bison/Horn

-- In Bison, you can declare precedence and associativity of both terminal symbols and rules, - For terminal symbols (tokens), there are precedence declarations, listed from lowest to highest precedence:
+- In Bison or Horn, you can declare precedence and associativity of both terminal symbols and rules, - For terminal symbols (tokens), there are precedence declarations, listed from lowest to highest precedence: